-The County consulted with Housing First, Inc., the lead agency for the local Continuum of Care and various homeless shelter providers, regarding the 2017 allocation of ESG funds in order to address the needs of the homeless population.
+The County consulted with Housing First, Inc., the lead agency for the local Continuum of Care and various homeless shelter providers, regarding the 2017 allocation of ESG funds (the last time the County received ESG funding) in order to address the needs of the homeless population.
 Staff from Mobile County participates in the development of the Continuum of Care, working with area service providers to include County resources, to the extent possible, in the provision of services to homeless individuals and families in Mobile County.
-However, the County did not receive ESG funding for PY18.
+However, the County did not receive ESG funding for PY19.

-2. Describe Agencies, groups, organizations and others who participated in the process and describe the jurisdiction's consultations with housing, social service agencies and other entities.
+2. Describe Agencies, groups, organizations and others who participated in the process and describe the jurisdiction's consultations with housing, social service agencies and other entities